INFORMATION FOR PARENTS

 These come out every week.
 Newsletters are sent home with the eldest child in the family.
 The newsletter is also available on our web site (www.urenui.school.nz), on Facebook (Urenui School), School App (Skool Loop) and is also available via email.
 If you would like to be added to the mailing list, please leave your details with the school office.
 We see this newsletter as a vital link between school and home and therefore do our best to make this informative and worthwhile reading.
 This includes upcoming events, sport results etc.

-Religious instruction is available at this school on Wednesday mornings for half an hour during the last 5 weeks of the term.
+This is a christian values education programme of no particular denomination.
+It is available at this school on Wednesday mornings for half an hour during the last 5 weeks of the term.
 People in the local community run this programme and supply the tutors.
 A permission slip is sent home at the beginning of each year to permit your child to be part of this values programme.
+There is no pressure for your child to be part of this and alternative learning is organised for those who do not attend.

 REPORTING TO PARENTS